emmavanoss/cv/README.md

 My favourite projects so far have been:

-* [Snappy pictures](snappy.pictures) - this is a game I'm working on which is currently deployed with Netlify at [snappy.pictures](snappy.pictures), with the backend deployed separately on Heroku.
+* [Snappy pictures](https://snappy.pictures/) - this is a game I'm working on which is currently deployed with Netlify at [snappy.pictures](https://snappy.pictures/) (tap/click to move a square and refresh for a new board), with the backend deployed separately on Heroku.
 I originally made a frontend-only version before I started Makers to try out React and I'm now building a backend to handle shuffling, completion and highscores, and to enable players to battle 1-on-1 using the same seeded shuffled board.
 The [frontend code](https://github.com/emmavanoss/snappy-frontend) is bootstrapped using [Create React App](https://github.com/facebook/create-react-app) and the [backend](https://github.com/emmavanoss/snappy-backend) is with node.

 * [CashCow](https://cashcow2020.herokuapp.com/) - my final project at Makers.
 I spent two weeks putting together this stock market tracking webapp in a team of four.
 The code for both front and backend is [here](https://github.com/CodeKrakken/cashcow).
-The app hits a number of external APIs (including [AlphaVantage](https://www.alphavantage.co/) and [Google news](https://newsapi.org/s/google-news-api)) to gather up-to-date financial and news data for any stock symbol (e.g. TSLA or MSFT) and displays this in a single-page React app, using D3.js to create a seven-day chart and making a buy/sell/stik recommendation based on a calculated 50-day moving average.
-Users can also create an account to track the stocks in their own portfolio and see key information at a glance.
+The app hits a number of external APIs (including [AlphaVantage](https://www.alphavantage.co/) and [Google news](https://newsapi.org/s/google-news-api)) to gather up-to-date financial and news data for any stock symbol (e.g. TSLA or MSFT) and displays this in a single-page React app, using D3.js to create a seven-day chart and making a buy/sell/stick recommendation based on a calculated 50-day moving average.
+Users can also create an account to track stocks in their own portfolio.

 * [Binstagram](https://github.com/emmavanoss/binstagram) - a Rails app
   emulating the famous photo sharing platform (but with bins).
 This was a 'weekend challenge' I completed during the Makers course.